v-finance/camelot/doc/sphinx/source/doc/actions.rst

   an action is available to show the address on a map

 Camelot comes with a set of standard actions that are easily extended to manipulate data or create reports.
+When defining actions, a clear distinction should be made between things happening in the model thread (the manipulation or querying of data, and things happening in the gui thread (pop up windows or reports).
+The :ref:`doc-threads` section gives more detail on this.

 This section describes how to put any of the predefined action buttons next to a form or a table.